 Portugal has one of the highest road fatalities rates in Europe.
 That’s almost double the rate of the UK, in comparison.
 This is mainly down to speeding but also reckless driving, which includes drink driving, is another major culprit.

-That said, a lot of people DO drive themselves around Portugal.
+A lot of people do drive themselves around Portugal.
 It’s a great way to open up the country away from its public transport network.

 So unless you’re a driver with nerves of steel, we’d say it ain’t worth it.
 Unless you’re seriously fixated on a road-trip.